gallaoro/static-pwa-boilerplate/README.md

 ### Deploy

-Follow the instructions on [Github pages website](https://pages.github.com/)
+Follow the simple instructions on [Github pages website](https://pages.github.com/) to know how to deploy your pwa for free